folio-org/stripes-components/lib/KeyValue/readme.md

 ```

 If the `value` prop is set and children exist, the `value` prop is ignored.
+The whitespaces in the `value` prop are honored.

 ## Props
 Name | Type | Description